CCemw/extra-place-screener/README.md

 - **Inputs:** fixed CSV files (racecard, lay odds).
 - **Outputs:** transparent tables ranking opportunities, with a risk-approved shortlist.
-- **No live APIs, no wallets, no order placement.** This is the *brain/calculator layer* only — reproducible, auditable, and gambling-free.
+- **No live APIs, no wallets, no order placement.** This is the *brain/calculator layer* only (reproducible, auditable, and gambling-free.)

 ---